stefaniuk/dotfiles-v1/README.md

 Installation
 ------------

-All files will be installed in the user directory
+All files will be installed in the user directory.

     USER_NAME="Daniel Stefaniuk"
     USER_EMAIL="daniel.stefaniuk@gmail.com"